 Most of the templates are Flash-based.
 Unfortunately, they aren't completely optimized for SEO and mobile devices.
 Moreover, not all browsers support Flash (like Safari for iOS).
 However, WIX does have an HTML builder, so this will significantly improve your store SEO results if you use HTML-based templates.

 Wix templates are not interchangeable.
 Do you tend to change your mind often?
 If so, there's something about Wix you will undoubtedly dislike.
-Don't take it as nit-picking, but Wix doesn't allow transferring content from one template to another.
+Please don't take it as nit-picking, but Wix doesn't allow transferring content from one template to another.
 So you won't be able to compare how it looks on a few different backgrounds.
 Just as a heads-up - choose your store template carefully.
 If you rethink later, you'll have to manually shift over all the content you've created on your original template.

 Wix vs WooCommerce: Wrapping Up